HO scale: Models

 In addition to these kits, numerous manufacturers sell individual supplies for super detailing, scratch building, and kitbashing.

 Quality varies extremely.
 Toylike, ready-to-run trains using plastic molds which are well over 50 years old are still sold; at the other are highly detailed limited-edition locomotive models made of brass by companies based in Japan and South Korea.
 A popular locomotive such as the F7/F9 may be available in thirty different versions with prices ranging from twenty to several thousand dollars or euros.

 Comparison to other scales

 HO scale's popularity lies somewhat in its middle-of-the-road status.
 It is large enough to accommodate a great deal of detail in finer models, more so than the smaller N and Z scales, and can also be easily handled by children.
 Models are usually less expensive than the smaller scales because of more exacting manufacturing process in N and Z, and also less expensive than S, O and G scales because of the smaller amount of material; the larger market and the resultant economy of scale also drives HO prices down.
-The size lends itself to elaborate track plans in a reasonable amount of room space, not as much as N but considerably more than S or 0.
+The size lends itself to elaborate track plans in a reasonable amount of room space, not as much as N but considerably more than S or 0 scales.
 In short, HO scale provides the balance between the detail of larger scales and the lower space requirements of smaller scales.